CONTACT: Joe Manahan – email@example.com or 626-403-6149

-A lector is expected to attend coaching sessions, pre-read and prepare reading(s), learn the proper pronunciation of unfamiliar words, and read at a pace that encourages thoughtful reflection of the Word and it’s meaning as it relates to our contemporary lives.
+A lector is expected to attend one-Monday-per-month “Prayer & Practice” sessions, pre-read and prepare reading(s), learn the proper pronunciation of unfamiliar words, and read at a pace that encourages thoughtful reflection of the Word and its meaning as it relates to our contemporary lives.

 What It Takes To Be a Lector

-- Prayerfully prepare your readings to ensure effective presentation;
+- Prayerfully and thoroughly prepare your readings to ensure effective proclamation;

 Resources for Lectors